Autism: Lifelong Learning

-We are offering early-bird rates until February 3, when rates will increase by $20.
+Early-bird rates have been extended until midnight Monday, February 23.
+After that time, rates will increase by $20.
 Register early, because in the past, the conference has sold out.
 The conference can accommodate 420 people on Friday; Saturday's attendance is limited to 380.

 Conference fees are:

 - $270, $220, or $180 (full-conference rate for parent/professional, student, or self-advocate)

 - $155, $130, or $110 (single-day rate for parent/professional, student, or self-advocate)